Securing Your Time-Series Data With VPC Peering for Timescale Cloud

 • Migrating services between public and private networks and between VPCs

-If you’re new to Timescale, create a free account to get started with a fully-managed Timescale Cloud instance (100% free for 30 days, no credit card required).
+If you’re new to Timescale, create a free account to get started with a fully-managed Timescale instance (100% free for 30 days, no credit card required).

 Once you are using TimescaleDB, join the TimescaleDB community and ask us any questions you may have about time-series data, databases, and more.